MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-dashboards-design-tips.md

 Here are some helpful tips:

-- Be careful when you use visuals that are hard to read, such as 3D charts.
+- Avoid visuals that are hard to read, such as 3D charts.

 - Pie charts, donut charts, gauges, and other circular chart types aren't ideal data visualizations.

-   - **Bar and column charts** are better for comparing values because humans can't compare values side by side.
+   - **Bar and column charts** are better for comparing values because humans can compare values side by side.
    - **Pie charts** are best when there are fewer than eight categories.
 Pie charts can be good for viewing part-to-whole relationships rather than for comparing the parts.
    - **Gauge charts** are great for displaying the current status in the context of a goal.